Goodnessuc/Goodnessuc/README.md

 ## What I'm currently interested in

 I'm interested in working on open-source developer tooling and optimizing the developer experience via the tools/libraries they use daily.
+Learn more about me [here](https://goodylili.github.io/about)
 ## Useful Links

 - [Personal website](https://www.goodylili.github.io/)